ronsos/Vehicle-Detection/writeup.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Note: for those first two steps, normalize the features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
-[image1]: ./output_images/car.png
+[image1]: ./output_images/car_notcar.png
-[image2]: ./output_images/notcar.png
+[image2]: ./output_images/car_hog.png
 [image3]: ./output_images/test1_bboxes.png
 [image4]: ./output_images/test1_threshold.png
 [video1]: ./P5_project_vid.mp4